zisiszak/content/files/en-us/web/css/css_anchor_positioning/try_options_hiding/index.md

 }
 ```

-> **Note:** When multiple try options are specified, they are separated by commas.
-Position try options are tried in the order they are specified in.

 Try scrolling the demo so that the anchor starts to get near the edges:

 {{ EmbedLiveSample("Using predefined try options", "100%", "250") }}

-- Move the anchor to the top of the viewport.
+- Keep the anchor horizontally centered, and move the anchor to the top of the viewport.
 The positioned element flips to the bottom-left of the anchor to avoid overflowing.
-- Move the anchor to the left of the viewport.
+- Keep the anchor vertically centered, and move it to the left of the viewport.
 The positioned element flips to the top-right of the anchor to avoid overflowing.

-If you move the anchor towards the top-left corner of the viewport, you'll notice a problem — as the positioned element starts to overflow in the block and inline direction, it flips back to its default top-left position and overflows in both directions, which not what we want.
+If you move the anchor towards the top-left corner of the viewport, you'll notice a problem — as the positioned element starts to overflow in the block and inline direction, it flips back to its default top-left position and overflows in both directions, which is not what we want.

 This happens because we only gave the browser position options of `flip-block` _or_ `flip-vertical`.
 We didn't give it the option of trying both at the same time.
 The browser tries the options, looking for one that causes the positioned element to be rendered completely inside the viewport or containing block.
-If it doesn't find one, it renders the positioned element in its default rendering position, with no position options applied.
+If it doesn't find one, it renders the positioned element in its default rendering position, not applying any of the position options provided.

 The next section demonstrates how to fix this issue.

 ## Combining multiple values into one option

-It is possible to put multiple [predefined try option](#predefined_try_options) or [custom try option](#custom_try_options) names into a single try option.
-The browser will combine the individual effects of these try options into a single combined option when trying to apply this option.
+It is possible to put multiple [predefined try options](#predefined_try_options) or [custom try option](#custom_try_options) names into a single try option.
+The browser will combine the effects of the individual try options into a single combined option when trying to apply this option.

-> **Note:** [`inset-area` try options](#using_inset-area_try_options) can't be added into a combined try option.

 Let's use a combined try option to fix the problem we found with the previous demo.
 All of the HTML and CSS in this demo is the same, except for the infobox positioning code.
 In this case, it is given a third position try option: `flip-block flip-inline`: